 The Foolish conclusion

-Regardless of whether Buffett would ever buy Pfizer, we've learned that, while it's generated fairly steady earnings over the past five years, the company doesn't particularly exhibit some of the other characteristics of a quintessential Buffett investment: high returns on equity with limited debt and tenured management.
-That being said, if you'd like to stay up to speed on Pfizer's progress, or that of any other stock, simply add it to your stock watchlist.
+So is Pfizer a Buffett stock?
+Probably not.
+Although the company has generated consistent earnings over recent years and operates in an industry reasonably safe from technological disruption, it doesn't particularly exhibit the other quintessential characteristics of a Buffett investment: high returns on equity with limited debt and tenured management.
+However, if you'd like to stay up to speed on Pfizer's progress, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks.